 My departure date had finally arrived and it was time to leave Kuwait.
 I was about to embark on my new adventure as a Ph.D. student at the University of South Florida.
-The last few hours I had spent back home were pretty emotional bidding farewell to family members.
+The last few hours I had spent back home were pretty emotional, bidding farewell to family members.
 It was especially hard to say goodbye to my parents.
 Yet, I knew that with great things, sometimes, come great sacrifices.
 In this case, that meant living a great distance from my family.

 When I arrived in Tampa, I instantly fell in love with the city.
 The urbanized area had so many places to explore.
 It offers great opportunities for self-development, both personally and professionally.
 One of the things that I liked most about Tampa is its big Arab population, unlike Tallahassee, where I studied for my Masters.
-And I knew that would help in ease my homesickness.
+And I knew that would help ease my homesickness.
 On top of what I recommended in Pre-Departure From Kuwait to the United States, here are some tips to help every Ph.D. student to pursue their degree.

-1.)
-Attend the Graduate Student Orientation
+1) Attending the Graduate Student Orientation Is Crucial

 Mark your calendar and write down the date you have to attend the graduate student orientation your school holds.
 By attending orientation, you will gain a lot of valuable information about your visa status, deadlines for tuition payments, and other important things.
 It is also crucial for you to in order for your registration hold to be removed.
 Once that is removed, you can go ahead and enroll in classes.

 There could be other holds on your student account that could disable you from registering for classes.
 Some examples are things like not submitting your historical immunizations record or not providing a valid health insurance plan.